spectrocloud/palette-sdk-go/api/DEEPCOPY_GENERATION.md

 **Solution**:

-1. `v1_time.go` has a permanent `// +kubebuilder:object:generate=true` marker
+1. `v1_time.go` has a permanent `// +kubebuilder:object:generate=false` marker
 2. `zz_generated_time.deepcopy.go` provides manually maintained DeepCopy methods
-3. This tells controller-gen "DeepCopy exists, don't recurse into the type"
+3. The `generate=false` marker tells controller-gen "DeepCopy methods exist manually, don't generate them, don't recurse into the type"
 4. The manual implementation uses simple assignment (`*out = *in`) which is safe for time values

-**Important**: The marker in `v1_time.go` must remain after generation (it's not removed by cleanup scripts) so external projects importing these models can also generate DeepCopy methods
+**Important**: The `generate=false` marker in `v1_time.go` must remain after generation (it's not removed by cleanup scripts) so external projects importing these models can also generate DeepCopy methods without errors

 ## Usage